bdevore17/CSCI3411_Vagrant/README.md

 1. Clone this repository using `git clone` into the same parent directory as your CSCI 3411 assigments.
 2. `cd` into this repository
 3. Run `vagrant up`.
 This command with bring up a headless instance of Ubuntu 14.04 in VirtualBox.
 This can take a few minutes.
 4. Run `vagrant ssh`.
-Once this commands completes, you will have access to the command line inside of Ubuntu;
+Once this commands completes, you will have access to Ubuntu via ssh.
 5. Within the virtual machine, run `cd /CSCI3411`.
 You will now be inside the parent directory of this repository on you host machine.
 From here, you will be able to easily test all of your assignments.
 6. When you are done testing, run `exit` and you will be returned to your host machine.
 Keep in mind however, that Ubuntu is still running.
 7. To shutdown Ubuntu, run `vagrant halt` on your host machine.
 To delete Ubuntu, run `vagrant destroy`.